sammcj/recommendarr/reccommendarr/README.md

 ## 🖥️ Compatible AI Services

-Reccommendarr works with various AI services:
+Recommendarr works with various AI services:

 - **OpenAI API**: Standard integration with models like GPT-3.5 and GPT-4
 - **Ollama**: Self-hosted models with OpenAI-compatible API